KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \subsection{Results}

+Lower latency means faster time to find targets\footnote{Speed measurements use an A6000 GPU on a server with two AMD EPYC 7513 CPUs, each with 32 physical cores. }, and among various metrics, the List Overlap score can be indicative of general performance\footnote{We report the micro-averaged F1 scores.
+Detailed Precision and Recall scores are available in Table~\ref{tab:precision_recall}.}.
+Note that all models in the experiment are evaluated in a zero-shot manner.

-\paragraph{Generative and extractive baselines} show difficulties in balancing real-time applicability and performance as shown in Table~\ref{tab:main_result}.
-Generative baselines demonstrate superior performances in addressing the \task, leveraging parametric knowledge of pre-trained language models to bridge the semantic gap between queries and targets.
-However, scaling up model capacity doesn't consistently improve performance and leads to increased latency.
-The generative nature of these models often causes problems in constraining the output to targets within the input document, such as hallucination and difficulty restricting the output to targets within the input document which need post-processing step.
-Conversely, the SequenceTagger, an extractive baseline using the same model capacity (BERT-base) as our model, falls short in \task.
+\paragraph{Generative and extractive baselines} show difficulties in balancing real-time applicability and performance as Table~\ref{tab:main_result}.
+GPT-3.5 excels in List Overlap scores, leveraging its parametric knowledge effectively.
+Interestingly, expanding model capacity doesn't consistently enhance performance unlike increasing latency.
+Upon close examination of LLAMA-2 models, we can find possible reasons: smaller models generate more targets (avg.
+3.347 for 7B, avg.
+2.324 for 13B), leading to lower precision but higher recall, ultimately contributing to improved performance in List Overlap.
+The generative nature of these models introduces complexities including challenges such as hallucination and difficulties in effective restriction of generated output (see examples in Table~\ref{table:hallucination}).
+Conversely, the SequenceTagger, an extractive baseline, falls short in \task.
 Its inability to utilize external knowledge highlights the importance of incorporating such knowledge beyond the input document for successful \task resolution.
-For a comprehensive baseline understanding, we additionally report extra experiments in Table~\ref{tab:appendix-fair-comparison-set-score} and Table~\ref{tab:appendix-fair-comparison} of Appendix~\ref{appendix:additional_exeriments}.
-Detailed prediction example for each model is available in Table~\ref{table:appendix_prediction} of Appendix~\ref{appendix:prediction_example}.
+For a comprehensive baseline understanding, prediction example for each model is available in Appendix~\ref{appendix:prediction_example} and additional experiments are reported in Appendix~\ref{appendix:additional_exeriments}.